jdefrancesco/Dirty430/README.md

 **NOTE:** This plugin is hardcoded for the `MSP430f5438` microcontroller.
 However, it c:wa an be easily adapted to other `MSP430` variants by modifying the relevant parameters in the code.

-The following sources can be references: <ADD TOOLKIT LINK>

 ## Post Decompile Phase Optimizations.